-Call-back Enabled - Enabling call-back tells LoggerNet to watch for a callback from the datalogger on this port.
+Call-back Enabled - Enabling call-back tells LoggerNet to watch for a call-back from the datalogger on this port.
 If there is a phone modem attached it will be set to accept incoming calls.

 ComPort Connection - This field designates the communications port through which you will be connecting to the datalogger.
-Select the arrow to the right of the field with a mouse to display a list containing Com 1 through Com 12.
-(If you need a ComPort above 12 or the ports on your computer are set up with other names, you will need to use Cora Script to edit this setting.
-See Appendix F.)
+Select the arrow to the right of the field with a mouse to display a list containing the ComPorts that are set up on your computer.

 Extra Response Time - LoggerNet is preconfigured to allow time for responses based on type of device and baud rates.
-In this field, specify only the additional time that LoggerNet should delay before breaking the communications link if there is no response from the serial port.
+In this field, specify only the additional time that LoggerNet should delay before terminating the communications link if there is no response from the serial port.
 Additional time may be needed in instances where the communications link is noisy or network traffic is heavy.
 If extra response time is needed, it is typically set to 1 or 2 seconds.

-NOTE LoggerNet waits a certain amount of time for a response from each device in a communications path.
+LoggerNet waits a certain amount of time for a response from each device in a communications path.
 The extra response times defined for the communications link are cumulative.
 Therefore, the amount of time spent waiting for a device to respond is the sum of all Extra Response Times defined, plus the default response time for each device in the link.
 Add only the minimum time necessary since very long response times can delay other scheduled events while waiting for a device that is not responding.